VAT reliefs for disabled and older people

 Sometimes you automatically benefit where no VAT is charged on certain items – for example, basic foods.
 But VAT reliefs can also be available on other goods and services if you can identify that you are entitled.

-The two main types of reliefs from VAT that we will look at here are:
+The two main types of reliefs from VAT that we will look at here are zero rates and reduced rates.

 Supplies (for example, goods and services) on which you do not have to pay VAT are often referred to as 'zero-rated' or ‘VAT-free’ or 'eligible for VAT relief'.

-Most zero-rates apply regardless of who buys and pays for the goods and services, provided the other conditions are met.
-So the relief can apply if you are the carer of a disabled child and are catering for their needs.
-Similarly you could buy a gift for a disabled person that qualified for a VAT zero-rate.
+Most zero rates can apply if a responsible person (for example, spouse, parent, guardian, trustee) represents the disabled person when buying and paying for the goods and services, provided the other conditions are met.
+This means that the relief can apply if you are the carer of a disabled child and are catering for their needs.
+Similarly you could buy a gift for a disabled child that qualified for a VAT zero rate.
+If the disabled person is a child, or is unable to write, a representative, doctor or health professional would also be able to make the purchase and secure zero rating where all other conditions are met.

-‘Reduced rating’ (currently 5%) on certain mobility aids installed in the homes of people aged 60 and over, who are not disabled and therefore not entitled to the zero rate.
+A reduced rate (currently 5%) can be applied to certain mobility aids installed in the homes of people aged 60 and over, who are not disabled and therefore not entitled to the zero rate.

 What is the definition of ‘disability’ for VAT reliefs?